LGBTQ history in Florida: 1960–2000

 In the 1960s The Miami Herald ran several stories implying the life of area homosexuals as synonymous with pimps and child molesters, and WTVJ, a television station, aired a documentary titled "The Homosexual" in 1966 warning viewers that young boys were in danger from predatory men.
-In the 1960s, gay couple Ray and Henry Hillyer began organizing LGBT-inclusive beach parties in Pensacola with some of their friends every Fourth of July weekend.
+In the 1960s, gay couple Ray and Henry Hillyer began organizing LGBTQ-inclusive beach parties in Pensacola with some of their friends every Fourth of July weekend.
 The parties continued to grow through the 1970s, attracting several thousand partygoers.
-In the 1980s and 1990s, as tens of thousands of LGBT people and allies attended each year, the event began to attract protests from conservative residents and church groups.
+In the 1980s and 1990s, as tens of thousands of LGBTQ people and allies attended each year, the event began to attract protests from conservative residents and church groups.

 Florida courts interpreted the 1845 law to prohibit all sexual activity between 2 men or 2 women.
 In 1971, the Florida Supreme Court struck down the "crime against nature" statute as unconstitutionally vague.
 The court retained the state's prohibition on sodomy by ruling that anal and oral sex could still be prosecuted under the lesser charge of "lewd and lascivious" conduct.
 The public image of homosexuals changed with liberalized social attitudes of the late 1960s.
 In 1969, the Stonewall riots occurred in New York City, marking the start of the gay rights movement.
 Though gay life in Miami was intensely closeted, and bars were subject to frequent raids, Christ Metropolitan Community Church—a congregation for gay and lesbian Christians in Miami—was founded in 1970 as a religious outlet, attracting hundreds of parishioners.
 Also in 1970, Florida State University students in Tallahassee founded the first Gay Liberation Front in the southern United States.